Cobordism of nested manifolds: Cobordism of nested manifolds versus cobordism of links

 Fix integers $m,k_1,k_2$ with $0\leq k_2,k_1<m$ and consider structures $\theta\colon B\to BO(d)$ and $\theta'\colon B'\to BO(d')$ as in \cref{def:structure} for $d=m-k_1$ and $d'=m-k_2$.
 In the previous subsection, we saw that the question

 is equivalent to the problem

 In the case our Thom spaces are suspensions, Hilton and Milnor \cite{hilton,milnor} gave a response to the latter, which shows that the cobordism class of a link is not necessarily determined by the cobordism classes of their components.
-Let us hence restrict to the background manifold $S^m$ and the special case when our normal structures $\theta$, $\theta'$ factor over $BO(d-1)$, $BO(d'-1)$:
+Let us hence restrict to the background manifold $S^m$ and the special case when our normal structures $\theta$, $\theta'$ factor over $BO(d-1)$, $BO(d'-1)$.
+That is, there is a commutative diagram

-and similarly for $\theta'$.
+for $\theta$ and an analogous one for $\theta'$.
 In this situation, the submanifolds have a normal bundle with one framed direction and the Thom spaces become suspensions:

 and analogously $\Th(\theta'^\ast\gamma_{d'})\cong\Sigma\Th(\widetilde{\theta}'^\ast\gamma_{d'-1})$.
 In particular, the homotopy groups of the Pontryagin-Thom spaces for links have a splitting due to Hilton and Milnor \cite{hilton,milnor}.
 Let us recall this result.
 For that, we first need to define the generalized Whitehead products.
 The Whitehead product is a map